pantheon-systems/documentation/source/content/guides/secrets/05-integrated-composer.md

 ### Mechanism 2: HTTP Basic Authentication

-You may create a `COMPOSER_AUTH json` and make it available via the `COMPOSER_AUTH` environment variable if you have multiple private repositories on multiple private domains.
+In the case where you have a Composer dependency that only supports HTTP Basic Authentication, you may create a `COMPOSER_AUTH json` and make it available via the `COMPOSER_AUTH` environment variable if you have multiple private repositories on multiple private domains.

 Composer has the ability to read private repository access information from the environment variable: `COMPOSER_AUTH`.
 The `COMPOSER_AUTH` variables must be in a [specific JSON format](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#http-basic).